 An ancient creature compendium containing moral codes of conduct.

-The bestiary is the perfect example of this medieval appreciation of the animal kingdom.
+The bestiary is a perfect example of the medieval appreciation of the animal kingdom.
 These often illuminated (brightly illustrated) manuscripts reached their peak popularity in the twelfth and thirteenth centuries and have captivated imaginations ever since.
-Based largely on several preceding works (notably the Greek Physiologus, Pliny’s Historia Naturalis and Isodore’s Etymologiae), the bestiary was an encyclopaedia of beasts, often attributing allegorical teachings to enhance a depiction of the world as it was known.
+Usually painted in egg-white tempera on vellum and card and based largely on several preceding works (notably the Greek Physiologus, Pliny’s Historia Naturalis and/or Isodore’s Etymologiae), the bestiary was an encyclopaedia of beasts, often attributing allegorical teachings to enhance a depiction of the world as it was known.
 In essence, animals were thought to hold a mirror to humanity, and the traits of animals were used as surrogates for aspects of human psychology or behaviour.
 For example, the loyalty of dogs, the purity of unicorns and the cunning of foxes are all concepts popularised by these magnificent books.

 Inspiration